KxSystems/docs/docs/ref/prior.md

 ---
-title: prior – Reference – kdb+ and q documentation
+title: prior – a wrapper for the Each Prior iterator | Reference | kdb+ and q documentation
 description: prior is a q keyword that is a wrapper for the Each Prior iterator.
 author: Stephen Taylor
 date: March 2019
-keywords: each prior, iterator, kdb+, map, prior, q
 ---
 # `prior`